-The Potrero Creek baseflow survey was conducted on August 18, 2016.
-The survey extended from the SLP gatehouse to Potrero Trail Bridge crossing (Figure 5).
-There was continuous surface flow in the upstream and throughout the "Protected Baseflow Reach."
-Downstream of the "Protected Baseflow Reach" the channel was dry.
-Wolshner et al. (2004) describes the "Protected Baseflow Reach" section as surveyed in 1990 as having locally discontinuous flow

-(Figure 6).
-In 2016, Potrero Creek was similar to 1990 conditions, but may have had a longer reach of continuous flow in 2016.
+The Potrero Creek baseflow survey was conducted on August 26, 2017.
+The survey extended from the SLP gatehouse to an unnamed spring on the left bank (LB Spring) (Figure 5).
+There was continuous upstream surface flow and throughout the "Protected Baseflow Reach".
+Downstream of the "Protected Baseflow Reach" and stream gage the channel was dry.
+Wolshner et al. (2004) describes the "Protected Baseflow Reach" section as surveyed in 1990 as having locally discontinuous flow (Figure 6).
+In 2017, Potrero Creek was similar to 1990 conditions, but may have had a longer reach of continuous flow.

 Two specific conductance measurements were taken during the 1990 survey and four measurements were taken during the 1991 survey.
 Conditions in 1991 were wetter than 1990, but still well below average.
-The Potrero Creek specific conductance measurements taken in 2016 were generally equivalent to the 1991 measurements (Figure 7).
+The Potrero Creek specific conductance measurements taken in 2017 were generally lower than the 1991 measurements (Figure 7).
 Historically, Potrero Creek conductivity measurements have consistently been high relative to other creeks on the Santa Lucia Preserve.